 <extension> is an approved extension.
-See section 5.24.2 File Formats for Document Submission
+See section 5.2 File Formats for Document Submission

-Note: The <description> and <note> fields can use CamelCase or hyphens as word separators.
+The <description> and <note> fields can use CamelCase or hyphens as word separators.
 The Document Editor and Project Chair need to consider both choices and make a decision based on the project name, any acronyms used, the length of the name and related factors.

-8.2 Elements That Are One File
+9.2 Elements That Are One File